 - No conflict between venture and social objectives.

 The primary disadvantage is that a traditional nonprofit is dependent on fundraising to operate.
-Because many nonprofits have difficulty raising enough money in traditional fundraising, many have had to resort to business activities.
+Because many nonprofits have difficulty raising enough money in conventional fundraising, many have had to resort to business activities.

-Fruchterman, in his article, says that the world's problems are too complex to be solved by any one type of organization and that we are bound to see more business structures that cross the divide between profit and nonprofit.
+Fruchterman, in his article, mentioned in our introduction, says that the world's problems are too complex to be solved by any one type of organization and that we are bound to see more business structures that cross the divide between profit and nonprofit.
 As Fructerman says:

 "Policymakers are responding to the changing times by embracing new forms of social action that fall between the two poles of tradional business and traditional charity.
 Expect to see new organizational forms exhibiting these increasingly hybrid characteristics....Both business and the social sector are going to change in these directions, and society will be the better for the change."